-If the root disk (and other disks containing critical file systems) was previously under VxVM control, any volumes or mirrors on that disk (or on other disks no longer attached to the system) are now inaccessible.
+If the root disk (or another disk) was involved with the reinstallation, any volumes or mirrors on that disk (or other disks no longer attached to the system) are now inaccessible.
 If a volume had only one plex contained on a disk that was reinstalled, removed, or replaced, then the data in that volume is lost and must be restored from backup.